Exercises To Avoid Knee Pain

 It’s no secret that implementing exercise in your routine can lead to several personal benefits.
 And while it can be difficult to perform exercises with knee pain, it doesn’t mean that you have to give up cardio.

 Luckily, there are several exercises that won’t put much pressure on your knees.
-This week, we’ve rounded up 5 ways you can exercise while minimizing impact on your knees.

 Note: We recommend that you consult your primary care physician before attempting any of these exercises.
 Cases of knee pain vary by individuals, so you should consult with your doctor to find the right plan for you.

-Striking the ground can be hard on your kneed when your walking—and especially running.
+Striking the ground can be hard on your knees when your walking—and especially running.
 When exercising on an elliptical machine, your body moves in a controlled motion.
 As your lower body makes an ellipse, your feet stay grounded on the foot plates.
 This motion puts less pressure on your knees while you reap the benefits of a running-like motions.

 One of the best ways to reduce ground impact on knees is to keep your exercise constrained to a controlled space.
 This machine will allow you to pace your step and push against hydraulic cylinders instead of pushing your weight on the ground when you walk.

-Exercise is important to your health and has shown benefits that decrease the negative affects of mental health, and it can also prevent diseases such as diabetes.
+Exercise is important to your health and has shown benefits that decrease the negative effects of mental health, and it can also prevent diseases such as diabetes.
 After consulting with your primary care physician, find a cardio plan that works for you.
 But don’t push yourself through any pain in the process.